Deterministic generation of qudit photonic graph states from quantum emitters: AME state generation

 \subsection{Generating AME states of $7$ qutrits}

 It is known that while AME states of $7$ qubits do not exist \cite{Huber-AME7qubits}, AME states of $7$ qutrits do exist.
-Through an exhaustive numerical search checking the bipartite entanglement of various graph states, it was found that the graph shown in Fig.~\ref{fig:AME7,3} corresponds to the $\AME(7,3)$ state \cite{Helwig2013b}.
-In this section, we show how to generate this state.
-Our protocol uses two quantum emitters with three ground levels each, as well as photon-emitter interference.
-The protocol is similar to the one presented above for the AME(6,$\dloc$) states depicted in Fig.~\ref{fig:AME6,q} due to the similarity in graph structure.
+Through an exhaustive numerical search checking the bipartite entanglement of various graph states, it was found that the graph shown in Fig.~\ref{fig:AME7,3}(a) corresponds to the $\AME(7,3)$ state \cite{Helwig2013b}. {We found that it is possible to generate this state using two quantum emitters and emitter-photon interaction.
+The circuit is shown in Fig.~\ref{fig:AME7,3}(b), while the state after each layer of the circuit can be found in Appendix~\ref{app:AME73}.
+Our protocol uses two quantum emitters with three ground levels each, as well as photon-emitter interaction (four $CZ$ operators between photons and emitters). } The protocol is similar to the one presented above for the AME(6,$\dloc$) states depicted in Fig.~\ref{fig:AME6,q}(a) due to the similarity in graph structure.